openfootball/openfootball.github.io/articles/open_data_world_cup.md

 }
 ~~~

+Ideally, there's a free service using open football data from the world football federations,
+from the world's sport cable channels, from the world's sport newspapers, and so on.
-Let's ask the intertubes and search for free open football data sets or web services,
+Let's ask the intertubes, for example,
-for example,
 let's google [`json world cup brazil`](http://www.google.com/search?q=json+world+cup+brazil)
 or post a question on the open data stackexchange ['Q: Any Open Data Sets for the (Football) World Cup (in Brazil 2014)?'](http://opendata.stackexchange.com/questions/1791/any-open-data-sets-for-the-football-world-cup-in-brazil-2014)).

 Nothing.
 Nada.
 Nichts.
 Niente.
 Zilch.
 Zero.
-So what to do?
+So what?
 Let's build an open football data project.

 ## What's `football.db?`

-Let's welcome `football.db` -  public domain
+Let's welcome `football.db` - free open public domain
-football data sets offering free open football data
-for the World Cup in Brazil 2014, the World Cup in Uruguay 1930 and more.
+football data sets for the World Cup in Brazil 2014, in Uruguay 1930 and more.

 The open football project also sports a free self-hosted HTTP JSON API service
-for football data, for example, to get started:
+for football data, for example, get started in two steps:

 - Step 1: Download the `worldcup2014.db` SQLite Database
 - Step 2: Serve up teams, rounds, matches, etc. via HTTP JSON API using the `sportdb` command line tool